-The Johnny Appleseed of Cherries was Peter Dougherty, who begins planting Cherry trees in Michigan.
+Peter Dougherty begins planting cherry trees in Michigan.

 National Cherry Month Activities

-Cherries, according to a study by the University of Vermont, contain massive amounts of anti-inflammatory properties and can be a tremendous aid in reducing soreness from working out.
-Drink cherry juice, workout longer, and feel better.
+Cherries, according to a study by the University of Vermont, contain anti-inflammatory properties and can be a tremendous aid in reducing soreness.
+It’s the perfect drink to hydrate after working out.

 Why We Love National Cherry Month

 Originating in Europe and Northern Africa, cherries have been consumed for thousands of years.
-King Henry VIII, famous primarily for his multiple wives and their varied untimely demises, is lesser known for first introducing the fruit to England, from where it came to America.
+King Henry VIII, famous primarily for his multiple wives and their varied untimely demises, is responsible for first introducing the fruit to England, from where it came to America

 Strawberries had better start sweating because cherries can be baked, juiced, jammed, grilled, dried, and even put in cocktails.
 Cherry ice cream, cherry jelly, cherry Coca-Cola, cherry cobbler, cherry barbecue sauce, and so on.
 Hungry yet?